-On September 7, Charles Nelson, former secretary-treasurer of the National Council of Security Police, pleaded guilty in U.S. District Court for the Eastern District of Washington to one count of embezzling more than $140,000 in funds from the Yakima, Wash.-based union federation.
-Scheduling is set for December.
-Nelson had been charged in April.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 7, Pascale McAtee, former president of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 161, was indicted in U.S. District Court for the Western District of Washington on one count of embezzling more than $80,000 in funds from the Everett (Snohomish County), Wash. union.
+McAtee also was indicted on three counts of making false statements in local financial records.
+The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Workplace organizing typically requires large amounts of time and money.
 Yet for more than five years, labor unions increasingly have been relying on a low-cost alternative: partial workplace organizing.
 A new monograph published by the U.S. Chamber of Commerce summarizes this trend and its enormous potential for harm.
 The 32-page report, “Trouble with the Truth: Specialty Healthcare and the Spread of Micro-Unions,” explains how a National Labor Relations Board ruling in August 2011 has enabled unions to create miniature bargaining units within the workplace, all the better to conscript reluctant employees.
 These fractional or “micro” unions, argue the authors, constitute a genuine threat to worker liberty and the integrity of collective bargaining.

 In relative numbers, organized labor in this country has seen a long-term decline in membership.
 In 2015, only 6.7 percent of all private-sector employees belonged to a union, a drop from the mid-50s/early-60s peak years (at … Read More ➡